yoann-dufresne/DoubleTagDemultiplexer/README.md

     FEB_2017,st_1,PR1-A,PR2-B
     FEB_2017,st_2,PR1-B,PR2-C

 * Primers FASTA file: To complete the CSV, a FASTA file with all the tagged primers is required.
 Each primer is represented by its name in header and its sequence.
+The primers can include IUPAC codes.

 Here an example corresponding to the previous CSV example (tagsize: 4bp):